primus/primus/README.md

 <dl>
   <dt><a href="https://github.com/primus/metroplex">metroplex</a></dt>
   <dd>
-    Metroplex a Redis based spark/connection registry for Primus.
+    Metroplex is a Redis based spark/connection registry for Primus.
 It stores the sparks and their server address.
 So you can cluster multiple primus's together with Metroplex and Omega Supreme
   </dd>
   <dd>